-Women with a history of second-trimester PLs and suspected cervical weakness should be offered serial Strong ⊕⊕○○ cervical sonographic surveillance.
+Women with a history of second trimester PLs and suspected cervical weakness should be offered serial Strong ⊕⊕∎∎ cervical sonographic surveillance.

 In women with a singleton pregnancy and a history of recurrent second-trimester PL attributable to cervical weakness, a cerclage could be considered.
-There is no evidence that this treatment increases perinatal survival.
+There is no Conditional ⊕⊕∎∎ evidence that this treatment increases perinatal survival.

-Based on inconclusive evidence on the benefit, and taking into consideration the absence of a consistent definition or a standardized diagnosis, and the possible harms associated with any surgery, the GDG is cautious in the recommendations on cerclage for RPL, but strong in recommending ultrasound surveillance.
+Based on inconclusive evidence on the benefit and taking into consideration the absence of a consistent definition or a standardized diagnosis, and the possible harms associated with any surgery, the GDG is cautious in the recommendations on cerclage for RPL, but strong in recommending ultrasound surveillance.

 AAGL practice report: practice guidelines for the diagnosis and management of submucous leiomyomas.
-J Minim Invasive Gynecol 2012;19: 152-171.
+Journal of minimally invasive gynecology 2012;19: 152-171.

 Alborzi S, Asadi N, Zolghadri J, Alborzi S, Alborzi M. Laparoscopic metroplasty in bicornuate and didelphic uteri.
-Fertil Steril 2009;92: 352-355.
+Fertility and sterility 2009;92: 352-355.

 Alborzi S, Asefjah H, Amini M, Vafaei H, Madadi G, Chubak N, Tavana Z. Laparoscopic metroplasty in bicornuate and didelphic uteri: feasibility and outcome.
-Arch Gynecol Obstet 2015;291: 1167-1171.
+Archives of gynecology and obstetrics 2015;291: 1167-1171.

 Bailey AP, Jaslow CR, Kutteh WH.
 Minimally invasive surgical options for congenital and acquired uterine factors associated with recurrent pregnancy loss.
-Womens Health (Lond Engl) 2015;11: 161-167.
+Women's health (London, England) 2015;11: 161-167.
+Carrera M, Pérez Millan F, Alcázar JL, Alonso L, Caballero M, Carugno J, Dominguez JA, Moratalla E. Effect of Hysteroscopic Metroplasty on Reproductive Outcomes in Women with Septate Uterus: Systematic Review and Meta-Analysis.
+Journal of minimally invasive gynecology 2021.